-18. Embedded derivatives in power sales agreements
+18. Embedded derivatives in power sales contracts

 In 2004 The Company signed power sales agreements with Norðurál on power supply until the year 2026.
-In 1999 The Company has also signed an agreement with Landsvirkjun for the sale of power until the year 2019.
-Payments under the agreements are made in USD and are partly linked to the price of aluminium.
+In 1999 the Company also signed an agreement with Landsvirkjun for the sale of power until the year 2019.
+Payments under the agreements are made in USD and are linked to the price of aluminium.